microsoft/hands-on-lab-redis/docs/workshop.md

 });
 ```

 Now, if you run your API again and call the `/products` endpoint, you should see the response time of your API reduced to a few milliseconds!

+Thanks Redis ! ;)
 </details>

 ## Deploy the API to Azure

 Now that you have your API working locally, you will deploy it to Azure.
-To do this, you will use the Azure App Service.
+To do this, you will use the Azure App Service provided by the Terraform IaC applied earlier.
 This service allows you to host your API in the cloud.

-To deploy your API directly from Visual Studio Code, you will use the Azure extension.
+To deploy your API directly from Visual Studio Code, you will use the Visual Studio Code Azure extension.

 Search your App Service in the Visual Studio Code Azure extension and click on the **Deploy to Web App...** button: